Debunking the Randomness of Kickers in Fantasy Football

 What Happens in Vegas

-As you can see from last season alone, the correlation between higher implied team totals and larger kicker output is solid.
+As you can see from the past two seasons, the correlation between higher implied team totals and larger kicker output is solid.
 As I dug even deeper into this data, I found that the number of times a kicker scored 10+ fantasy points when their team’s implied total was 27 or higher was more than double the amount of when their predicted score was 26 or less.
-To be more specific, 28 kickers put up double-digit fantasy points with a team implied total over 27 while only 12 dropped fewer than 10 that week.

 For the Anti-Streaming Crowd